Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

-If you’re wondering how to attend La Guelaguetza in Oaxaca, you’re not alone.
-Tickets to the main event are notoriously difficult to get, and with so many parades and performances throughout the month of July, it can be hard to know what to prioritize.
+If you’re planning to go to La Guelaguetza 2026, you’re in for a celebration unlike any other.
+But with so many parades and other events throughout the month of July, it can be hard to know what to prioritize.

-After attending the Guelaguetza Festival multiple times while living in Oaxaca, I put together this guide to help you navigate it all—how to buy Guelaguetza tickets, what to expect, and what to do if you don’t get them.
-Spoiler: If you’re like me, you’ll find the small-town celebrations are more fun anyway.
+I’ve attended the Guelaguetza Festival four times while living in Oaxaca.
+I put together this guide to help you navigate it all.
+It includes tips for watching the parades, how to buy tickets for Guelaguetza in Oaxaca, and what to do if you don’t get them.

 This article may contain affiliate links.
 This means if you click a link on our blog and make a purchase, we earn a commission at no additional cost to you.
 For full information, please see our disclosure.